-Is it time to move, but you're interested in home leasing and keeping the old homestead as an investment?
-If you can afford it, since market values usually go in one direction - up, it's usually a good investment.
+Is it time to move, but you're interested in home leasing and keeping the old home as an investment?
+If you can afford it, since market values usually go up, home leasing is usually a good long-term investment.
 Obviously, you'd prefer to avoid having to carry the mortgage and taxes.
-Therefore, the prudent choice would be to consider leasing it.
+Therefore, the smart choice would be to consider leasing it to a dependable tenant.

 Due to the financial inability to purchase or because they live a mobile lifestyle, or they simply prefer to avoid being tied down to home ownership and all that entails, there are always people who choose to rent.
 Therefore, home leasing is a viable option for an existing homeowner, provided of course, that prevailing personal and economic circumstances support such a commitment.

 If, for a limited time, you're moving to another city or out of the country, you may want to limit the lease to the duration of your absence.
 That way, you can return home afterward.
 Make sure your tenant understands your intention and agrees to vacate on the predetermined termination date of the lease.
 It's advisable to include a termination clause in the lease document that ends the lease term prior to your return.
+In other words, have a buffer during which the house will be empty.
+If the tenants fail to vacate on time, or if the house needs repair before you move in, you'll appreciate the extra time.
 You should also make arrangements for someone to manage the property - which includes rent collection - while you're away.

 If you're not moving away, but still want to keep it as an investment ...